Repeated mergers of black hole binaries: implications for GW190521: Merger Chain Statistics

+This is expected, as longer chains are less likely regardless of gravitational recoil, as longer chains are multiplicative in nature.
+At a most basic level, we expect the probability of a certain chain length to follow

+where $P_o$ is the probability of getting any $L > 1$ chain.
+Notably, the functional form of equation \ref{eq:power_law} is consistent with Figure \ref{fig:recoil_percentages}.
+This explains the rarity of longer merger chains.
+Fitting to the zero-recoil case, we estimate a probability of a Snowball merger to be $P(L=7) \approx 0.022$, consistent with observing its occurrence once out of 47 chains.
+If we instead fit for the recoil case without spin, we can loosely extrapolate out to $L=7$, finding $P(L=7) \approx 1.4\times 10^{-4}$.
+For the case with spin, we can extrapolate from our results in Figure \ref{fig:recoil_percentages}, finding $P(L=7) \approx 2.5\times 10^{-12}$.

-Approximately half of the 97 in-cluster mergers only involve BHs produced directly through core collapse.
-18 of these second generations BHs never merge again, increasing to 33 when gravitational recoil is accounted for.
+Without recoil, approximately half of the 97 in-cluster mergers only involve BHs produced directly through core collapse.
+18 of the resulting second-generation BHs never merge again, increasing to 33 when merger recoils are accounted for (without BH spin).
 47 mergers involve a BH with $\text{BH}_{\text{gen}} \geqslant 2$.
 In 36 of these mergers $m_2$ is a first-generation BH, with $m_1$ being the multi-generational object.
-This is expected as hierarchically formed BHs are on average heavier than those formed through core collapse, and thus are more likely to be the heavier element in a BHB.
+This is expected, as hierarchically formed BHs are on average heavier than those formed through core collapse, and thus are more likely to be the heavier element in a BHB.
 Mergers involving an object with BH$_{\text{gen}} \geqslant 2$ involve a first-generation BH merging with the higher generation BH, with only three exceptions.
-One is a merger between two second-generation BHs, and the other two are between a second and third generation BH.
+One exception is a merger between two second-generation BHs, and the other two are between a second and third-generation BH.
 These three mergers represent the only such mergers between two previous merger remnants.
-Hence we conclude two or more chains are unlikely to exist simultaneously within a mid-sized GC.
-Once a BHB merges, its product is likely to be the most massive body in the cluster, and thus sink to the cluster centre due to dynamical friction, even if recoil is imparted (as long as the resulting BH remains bound).
+When we take into account BH spins, the only merger between two multi-generational BHs is the merger between the two second-generation BHs.
+Hence we conclude two or more chains are unlikely to exist simultaneously within a mid-sized GC ($\sim 10^5$ stars).
+This is expected, as once a BHB merges, its product is likely to be the most massive body in the cluster, and thus sink to the cluster centre due to dynamical friction, even if merger recoil is imparted (as long as the resulting BH remains bound).
 The massive BH dominates dynamically within the dense core, likely undergoing many dynamical interactions with other single and binary BHs.
-Hence, any BHB that forms is likely to interact with the second generation BH, in which case an exchange event will preferentially unbind $m_2$, forming a new BHB with the second generation BH \citep{1993Natur.364..423S}.
+Hence, any BHB that forms is likely to interact with the second-generation BH, in which case an exchange event will preferentially unbind $m_2$, forming a new BHB with the second-generation BH \citep{1993Natur.364..423S}.
+It is important to note that recoil velocity is approximately independent of the total binary mass, but does depend on $q$.
+Hence light and heavy mergers have the same chance of reaching a given escape velocity.